Political System of Pakistan: Challenges & Response

 3. Institutional Strengthening

 Once strengthened, the legislature could exercise effective oversight of other institutions most of which only need proper parliamentary oversight and appropriate finetuning more than any wholesale restructuring.
-Some of the institutions which matter the most are the armed forces, law and order agencies, judicial institutions, and nation-building departments like health, education, and general administration.
+Some of the institutions that matter the most are the armed forces, law and order agencies, judicial institutions, and nation-building departments like health, education, and general administration.

 The professional competence of those manning vital institutions such as the judiciary, bureaucracy, and armed forces is the only guarantee for putting the country on the right trajectory of growth and creating a positive image in the world.
 It means the recruitment, appointment, transfer, posting and all other career matters should be decided on merit without involving political pressure or patronage.